addyosmani/backbone-fundamentals/index.md

 };
 ```

-Event system makes possible:
+The Event system makes it possible for:

-* for View to notify its subscribers of users interaction, like click or input in form etc., to update/re-render its UI etc.
+* for View to notify its subscribers of user interaction, like click or input in a form, to update/re-render its UI etc.
-* for Model once its data are changed it can notify its listeners to update themselves (e.g. view to re-render to show accurate/updated data) etc­.
+* for Model once its data has changed to notify its Subscribers to update themselves (e.g. view to re-render to show accurate/updated data) etc­.

 #### Models

-Models manage the data for an application.
+Models manage the (domain-specific) data for an application.
 They are concerned with neither the user-interface nor presentation layers, but instead represent structured data that an application may require.
-When a model changes (e.g when it is updated), it will typically notify its observers (a concept we will cover shortly, e.g views) that a change has occurred so that they may react accordingly.
+When a model changes (e.g when it is updated), it will typically notify its observers (Subscribers) that a change has occurred so that they may react accordingly.

-Let's see simple implementation of the Model:
+Let's see a simple implementation of the Model:

 ```javascript
 // cranium.js - Cranium.Model